DrCampbell2017/NavGO/README.md

 # NavGO
 Defold Library.
 Navigation using A* based on game objects rather than tile maps.
+This product contains an A* core that can be accessed by using either a NavGO handler with messaging or by requiring a singleton called NavGO_Global.

 ## To Use:
 1. Add the /NavGO/Handler/NavGO_HandlerGO.go game object reference to the collection you need navigation in.
 2. Add in Navigation nodes from /NavGO/Node/NavGO_NodeGO.go as game object references.
 Place these around your level for places the object can move to.
 I suggest putting them at least every 500 pixels and at crossing paths as well as corns.
 3. Send an init message to the NavGO_HandlerGO.go to set values.
-4. Have object (such as a character) message the NavGO_HandlerGO.go with hash("generate_path") to get a path generated.
-Path will be returned with hash("path_to_follow")' and a variable 'message.path' that contains a list of vector3 values (excluding current position) that leads to the end goal.
+Upon being ready, it will send back a message_id hash("NavGO_Ready").
+- Alternatively, require("navGo_pathfinding.NavGO_Global") into a game object and NAVGO.IS_READY() will return true upon being ready.
+4. Utalize path generation and random path generation to allow objects to move throughout your level.

+# NAVGO_HANDLER

 ## Messages to the NavGO_HandlerGO

 ### Init
   This message sets up the key parameters for the NavGO.
-It should be called by a main script or the first script loaded as a way of establishing the algorithm before the nodes spawn in.
+It should be called by a main script or the first script loaded in a collection proxy as a way of establishing the algorithm before the nodes spawn in.
+After initialized, will send a message_id hash("NavGO_Ready") to whatever game object requested the NavGo be initialized.
   ```
 --Example init message
 local message = {}